Where everything's made with love

 These puff pastry pinwheel appetizers look impressive, but they are easy to make, and doesn’t puff pastry always elevate anything to a higher level of sophistication?
 The flavor combination is classic, sweet, creamy, and salty!
 They go together quickly, and they are baked, not fried!
 What could be better than that?

-You can serve them warm but also wonderful at room temperature.
+You can serve them warm, but they are also wonderful at room temperature.
 Dust them with powdered sugar and arrange them around a bowl of raspberry preserves (hers were homemade!) for dipping, and you’ve got a real treat for your eyes and tummy!

 How To Make Monte Cristo Pinwheel Appetizers

-Place the pastry on a silicone mat or parchment paper so you can handle it easily.
+Place the pastry on a silicone mat or parchment paper to make it easier to handle.
 If your puff pastry seems small, you can lightly and carefully roll it out with a rolling pin, but avoid the edges!
 If you roll over the edges, you’ll mash the layers together, and it will not puff when it’s baking!

 Once your puff pastry is nice and square, spread a thin layer of Dijon mustard over the whole surface.

-Now add a layer of ham and cheese to cover the entire puff pastry.
+Now add a layer of thin ham and cheese to cover the entire puff pastry.

-Now, carefully roll the puff pastry into a log, with the seam side on the bottom.
+Now, carefully roll the puff pastry into a log with the seam side down.
 It should be about ten to eleven inches long.

 Slice it into sixteen pinwheels and place them on a parchment-covered sheet pan.
 When you cut puff pastry, a bench scraper works very well.
-Never “saw” the knife through puff pastry; just cut straight down and lift the blade between slices to preserve the layers in the puff pastry.
+Never “saw” the knife through the puff pastry; just cut straight down and lift the blade between slices to preserve the layers.
 You can also try using a serrated knife and have better results.
+A light touch is the key.

 Arrange the pinwheel appetizers on a parchment paper-covered sheet pan or a silicone baking mat.
 If you like, brush them with an egg wash of one egg beaten with a teaspoon or two of water for a shiny finish or melted butter for a softer crust.
 The ones in the photo were brushed with melted butter before baking.

-Bake them for about twenty minutes at 425 degrees or until you’re happy with your desired golden brown color.
-Since every oven is different, keep a close eye on them as they bake.
+Bake them for about 20 minutes at 425 degrees, or until you’re happy with the golden brown color.
+Since ovens vary, keep a close eye on them as they bake.

 baked pinwheel appetizers

-Dust the pinwheels with powdered sugar and arrange them on a platter surrounding a bowl of raspberry preserves for dipping.
+Dust the pinwheels with powdered sugar and arrange them on a platter surrounding a bowl of homemade raspberry jam for dipping.
 You can use another type of jam, but raspberry is traditional.

 Equipment You Need To Make Monte Cristo Pinwheel Appetizers